Discover Formosa - Beautiful Island

 Policing resources are stretched thin, and despite their enforcement efforts, it remains impossible to monitor the multitude of scooters and cars on sidewalks and roads.
 Ultimately, the responsibility rests on scooter users to be considerate of others, though that can often be easier said than done.
 It's a classic case of doing to other what you do not want do to you.

-Navigating Taiwan feels like an obstacle course, with visibility obstructed, uneven pathways, and heightened safety risks, particularly during early morning or evening hours.
+Navigating Taiwan streets feels like an obstacle course, with visibility obstructed, uneven pathways, and heightened safety risks, particularly during early morning or evening hours.
 Crossing streets becomes hazardous when scooter traffic fails to yield.
 While rules exist to protect pedestrians, both enforcement and design often fall short.
 The numbers are alarming: in the first quarter of 2024, there was a 15.5% increase in pedestrian fatalities compared to the same period the previous year.

 Allow us to guide you through your Taiwan journey with experience, clarity, and care.
 Reach out to us by email: hosana.question@gmail.com,